 DigiCert's employees, agents, and contractors are responsible for protecting confidential information and are contractually obligated to do so.
 Employees receive training on how to handle confidential information.
+RAs are contractually required to protect confidential information.

 9.4.
 PRIVACY OF PERSONAL INFORMATION